enricocavalli/enricocavalli.github.io/content/writeups/THM/AOC2024 Side Quest 5 writeup.md

 ```

 We are now ready to try posting to `/wiki` and see what happens.
-Our first idea was trying to see if there is some kind of template injection
+Our first idea was trying to see if there is some kind of template injection:

 ```javascript
 const formData = new URLSearchParams({